focusate/documentation-user/crm/customizations/mail_activity_history_crm.rst

 ===========================================
-Sales process and Stage in activity history
+Sales Process and Stage in Activity History
 ===========================================

 Sales process and Stage might be available for analysis of